b3nj4m/hubot/docs/scripting.md

 ## Documenting Scripts

-Hubot scripts can be documented with comments at the top of their file, for example:
+Brobbot scripts can be documented with comments at the top of their file, for example:

 ```coffeescript
 # Description: